ForgeRock/Secret-Double-Passwordless-Desktop-MFA/SCB/README.md

 The MSIUpdater client provides an update tool for basic MSI with the Corporate Octopus AD Authentication configuration.
 This enables MSI silent installation to corporate Windows clients.

-MSIUpdater can run on any Windows machine (Windows 7, 8, 10, Server 2002, 2008, 2010 and 2012).
+MSIUpdater can run on any Windows client running the following versions: Windows 7, 8, 10, Server 2002, 2008, 2010 and 2012.

 Before you begin, verify that all system requirements and prerequisites are met.
-For details, refer to [Prerequisites](#Prerequisites).
+For details, refer to [Prerequisites](#Prerequisites) section of this document.

 **To install the MSIUpdater client:**